3db/3db/docs_src/usage/quickstart.rst

 Writing a configuration file
 ----------------------------
-There are six key parts of a 3DB configuration file:
+There are six key parts/modules of a 3DB configuration file:

     * ``inference``: defines the model that is used to make predictions on the rendered images.
     * ``evaluation``: defines what evaluation metrics to compute from the output from the inference model.